tkim90/engineering-universe/README.md

 # Eng Universe

-Search engine for engineering blogs from Meta, Ramp, Anthropic, and OpenAI.
+Search engine for engineering blogs from companies like Meta, Anthropic, and OpenAI.

 Combines keyword (BM25) and semantic search for hybrid results.

 ## Features